konstantinsj/united/README.md

 iii.
 If the flight is not available for Price criteria: (Economy (Most Restricted), filter the flight data out of the json object iv.
 Print the final json object in the console.

+How to run:
+1. You ll need chromedriver.
+2. Run with "maven clean test" command.